 The right of access

 You have the right to know what personal information Registry Trust store, and to understand which elements of the data protection laws allow for this.
 As the data we deal with is a matter of public record, you can search the register (www.trustonline.org.uk) to find out what information Registry Trust holds as part of its remit.

-If you still wish to make a subject access request, please send it in writing to the Data Protection Officer at:
+If you still wish to make a subject access request to Registry Trust, please send it in writing to the Data Protection Officer at:

 153-157 Cleveland Street

 Or via e-mail to: email@example.com

 The subject access request will be responded to within 30 days, and there will be no charge for the information provided.

 You can obtain more information on subject access requests, and the rules around providing them by visiting the information commissioner’s website. https://ico.org.uk/